Why does the organisation allow bullying?

 - Believe it’s OK to bully as long as the work is done.

-- Empowered by their organization, because they seem to obtain good, short term results.
+- Empowered by their organisation, because they seem to obtain good, short term results.

 - They turn a blind eye to bullies because they’re ignorant or it reflects badly upon employer to denigrate and dismiss them (until they’re too hot to handle and then dismiss them.)